 We're partial to this design aesthetic.
 Maybe it's true that not enough people embrace darker shades in life.
 Within the context of the ring, it’s a clever design that puts the awesome gem at the forefront of everybody’s attention.

 This ring is less than $15 in all forms and worth every single penny!

-This wedding ring is spartan, low-profile, and super durable - something you can wear every day without it ever getting in your way or taking damage.
+This wedding ring is spartan, low-profile, and super durable - something you can wear every day without it ever getting in your way or taking on damage.

 Tungsten will last pretty much forever.
 One of the fortunate things about this price range is that a lot of the rings are tungsten.
-While this means you can’t easily resize them, it also means they’ll stand up to much of anything.
+While this means you can’t easily resize them, it also means they’ll stand up to pretty much anything.